 Belt tension should be checked initially between the first 20 to 40 hours of engine operation.

-After the initial check, the belt tension should be checked at every oil change.
+Check the tension when the engine is stopped.
+After the initial check, the belt tension should be checked at Every 250 Service Hours or Six Months.